ccan23/xoreen/README.md

 - Based on the processing speed, the process can be either quick or slow.

 ## Installation
-- The following steps are valid for the Linux Distributations.
+- The following steps are valid for the Linux Distributions.
-- Xoreen only requires a ruby compiler.
+- Xoreen only requires a Ruby compiler.
 If ruby is not installed:
 >`sudo apt install ruby`
-- If it is installed,give any permission you like to Xoreen.
+- If it is installed, give any permission you like to Xoreen.
 > `sudo chmod 777 /root/xoreen/xoreen`
 - put xoreen in the /usr/bin/ folder.
 > `sudo cp /xoreen/xoreen /usr/bin/xoreen`